filyp/yourtube/README.md

   <summary>Why rely on youtube recommendations instead of providing our own and having more control over them?</summary>

 - Creating a recommender system from scratch is much harder than you may think at first.
 In addition to having accurate recommendations, you also have to defend against attacks, like click farms trying to boost some content, or intelligence agencies spreading misinformation.
 You also have to detect illegal or NSFL stuff, and filter it out.
 See [this](https://www.youtube.com/watch?v=1PGm8LslEb4) to get a sense of how hard this is.
 - Another critical problem is the network effect.
 To build a good recommender system, we need data from a lot of users.
-To have a lot of users, the recommender system must be good.
+To have a lot of users, we need a good recommender system.
 - For these reasons, it's better to start with an existing recomender system as a "bottom layer", and then build any new features we want, on top of it.
 </details>